Mortgages for limited companies

 SPV limited company lenders

 There's several main players in the industry nowadays, and with the high street lenders that used to throw money in that direction now only offering finance to existing customers you'll need to go through a specialist broker to access them.
-The acceptable loan to values range from 65% - 85% and vary in rate, with a range available including fixed rates and variable rates, and the most competitive being discount variables (at the time of writing).
+The acceptable loan to values start from 85% and vary in rate, with a range available including fixed rates and variable rates, and the most competitive being discount variables (at the time of writing).